dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 Sometimes, they already have some legacy system running to be based on and are migrating to a microservices system, having the advantage to already see what makes more sense to be split on more services or not.

-Another possibility is the business problem that they are dealing with, that helps to create this very distributed architecture.
+Another possibility is the business problem that they are dealing with, which helps to create this very distributed architecture.

 So, looking these examples, some developers seem able to replicate that, but it's not simple.
 To create a good microservices system you also need to study **the way** it was done and not just the final result.